jmcmillenmusic/deck-of-cards-demo/README.md

 ## Installation

-You can access this page with the following URL: (Insert URL Here)
+You can access this page with the following URL: https://jmcmillenmusic.github.io/deck-of-cards-demo/

 ## Usage